mfflavell/predicting_vaccinations/README.md

 ![](img/logreg_roc.png)

-It is important to note that this model is very tolerant in terms of the number of false positives with a precision rate of .498 and a total of 826 false positives on the test set.
+It is important to note that this model is more tolerant of false positives with a precision rate of .498 and a total of 826 false positives on the test set.
 The model prioritizes false negatives with a recall of .756 and a total of 264 false negatives on the test set.

 **Fasle Positives** = predicted that people did vaccinate when they didn't.
+This person would receive marketing materials to schedule a vaccination with their doctor even though they may not be convinced of the risks of the H1N1 virus or the effectiveness of the vaccine.

 **False Negatives** = predicted that people did not vaccinate when they actually did.
+This person would receive marketing materials about the risks of the virus and the effectiveness of the vaccine even though they are already convinced and are ready to vaccinate.

 ## Predictive Modeling Seasonal Flu Vaccine